BRCAChallenge/brca-exchange/enigma/README.md

-####this folder documents the process of cleaning and processing the excel file containing the variants classified by ENIGMA
+##this folder documents the process of cleaning and processing the excel file containing the variants classified by ENIGMA

-ENIGMA excel files located at raw_files:
+####ENIGMA excel files located at raw_files:

 raw_files/ENIGMA_for_BRCAsite_9.21.2015.xlsx

 raw_files/ENIGMA_SubmissionClinVar_2016-05-31_ncbi.xlsx

-1. open excel file with google spreadsheet, go to the "Variant" tab
+####1. open excel file with google spreadsheet, go to the "Variant" tab

-2. delete the following rows:
+####2. delete the following rows:

     row1: ("This worksheet is REQUIRED for submission.
 All assertions......")